algbio/SBWT/README.md

 We are currently actively working on the code.
 Top items on the to-do list are the following:

-* Support for construction and queries from multiple input files.
 * Saving space by indexing only canonical k-mers.

 # Compiling